 2. Place the slices of apple in a bowl and toss with lemon juice.
 Then add 1-2 tablespoons of sugar and a pinch or two of cinnamon.
 Toss to combine.

 3. Combine the remaining cinnamon and sugar.
 Brush both thawed puff pastry sheets with melted butter and sprinkle each with half of the cinnamon sugar mixture.
 Slice each puff pastry sheet into 6 strips.

 4. Place apple along one edge of the puff pastry then fold the pastry over the apples so the rounded edges are sticking out.

 5. Start at one end and gently roll the puff pastry to form a rose.

 6. Place each puff pasty apple rose into the wells of the muffin cups.
-Bake the muffin tin in a preheated oven for 25 - 30 minutes until golden in color and the apples are tender.
+Bake the muffin tin in a preheated oven for about 30 minutes or until golden in color and the apples are tender.
 Cool slightly before dusting with powdered sugar and serving.